229 – Seniority, Bids, and Transfers

 2. Selection Process

-a) After the closing date of the job posting, the Bureau Commander will select an interview panel of at least three employees; two of those must be of a supervisory classification.
+a.
+After the closing date of the job posting, the Bureau Commander will select an interview panel of at least three employees; two panel members must be classified as supervisors.

 i.
 Review applicants personnel file.